Connecting families to resources, each other and their communities.

 MOC CFCE supports parents as their child's first teacher through a number of parent child activities including: local play groups, developmental screenings, and early literacy programs.
 In addition, the program offers transition support for children from home to daycare/preschool, preschool to Kindergarten, and school readiness for children up to age eight.
 The program serves as a central point of information for community resources and referral services to connect families to their local community throughout North Central MA.

-Here are this month's calendar of events!
+Here is this month's calendar of events!

 As we continue to serve families under COVID-19 restrictions, we have consolidated our community calendars to one so you can view all virtual and in-person activities in one place.
 Please reach out to any of our coordinators for additional information about our events.